-Out of that basic approach evolved Mixed Martial Arts which rather than rigidly studying one style blends the best of all times and places.
-Crucially, those styles are then tested against each other in the octagon.
-You can talk all the trash you want but, in the end, your ability to practically deliver is what counts.
+Out of that basic approach evolved Mixed Martial Arts, which blends the best of all styles rather than rigidly focusing on one.
+Forms are tested against each other in the octagon, a process that continually evolves the best approach.
+You can talk all the trash you want, but in the end, your ability to practically deliver is what counts.
 What can you do in the octagon?

-Water has an amazing ability to handle any environment you put it in, and in an ever-changing world a mind that is adaptable is the only one that will survive.
+Water is a powerful force with the amazing ability to handle any environment in which you put it.
+An adaptable mind is the only one that will survive this ever-changing world.

-Jeet Kune Do and Mixed Martial Arts have drawn on the most powerful fighting techniques from all the cultures and fighting styles of the world.
-In the same way, Mixed Mental Arts takes from all the cultures of the world.
-You call it science, religion, good business practices or military strategy.
+Jeet Kune Do and Mixed Martial Arts have drawn on the most powerful fighting techniques from all the cultures and styles in the world.
+In the same way, Mixed Mental Arts takes ideas from all the cultures of the world.
+You may call it science, religion, good business practices, or military strategy.
 We call it opportunity.
 It doesn’t matter where a way of thinking comes from.
-In the end, Bruce Lee defined how we should all approach ideas, cultures and ways of thinking in the 21st Century.
+What Bruce Lee taught about martial arts should also be applied to ideas, cultures, and ways of thinking in the 21st Century.